tdegeus/pdfcombine/README.md

 output: binder.pdf
 ```

->   Use:
+>   Run *pdfcombine* as follows:
 >
 >       pdfcombine -y input.yaml
 >
 >   All PDFs have the specified in the YAML file:
->   no additional PDFs can be adding from the command-line.
+>   no additional PDFs can be added from the command-line.

 As observed the `files` field contains all input files (in the correct order) and the
 bookmark titles.